-A regular Dental Cleaning (every 3 to 6 months) is very important to avoid oral issues.
+A regular Dental Cleaning (every 3 to 6 months) is very important to avoid oral issues and to keep your teeth and gum healthy.

 Calculus is also known as tartar which is the white or yellowish deposit of minerals on the surface of the teeth.
 It occurs when the pre-existing plaque has become hardened.

 What is Plaque?

 Plaque is a sticky, colorless to yellow deposits that regularly formed on your teeth.
 (1)

 When saliva and food combine they produce bacteria that collect between teeth and gums.
 There are both good and bad bacteria found in saliva, but there are such components in the saliva that help in the formation of Plaque initially.

 Plaque is soft and can be removed with regular brushing and flossing but once it hardens it is difficult to remove (Calculus).